1. Home

 Written by Bruno Teles

-NASA is willing to pay $3 million to anyone who can solve a disgusting but scientific problem: recycling 18 bags of feces, urine and vomit left on the Moon by astronauts on the Apollo missions between 96 and 1969.
-The material, abandoned more than half a century ago to reduce weight in the spacecraft, could now become an essential resource for future lunar bases.
+NASA is willing to pay US$ 3 million to anyone who can solve a nasty but scientific problem: recycling 96 bags of feces, urine, and vomit left on the Moon by astronauts from the Apollo missions between 1969 and 1972.
+The material, abandoned over half a century ago to reduce weight in the spacecraft, could now turn into an essential resource for future lunar bases.

 The bags, discarded during the six Apollo missions that landed on the Moon, contain about 250 kg of human waste.
-According to NASA, the challenge is to transform them into water (H2O), gases such as methane and hydrogen (for energy) or fertilizers, using technology applicable in space.
+According to NASA, the challenge is to transform them into water (H2O), gases like methane and hydrogen (for energy), or fertilizers, using technology applicable in space.

-The “LunaRecycle Challenge” requires proposals to meet strict technical criteria:
+The “LunaRecycle Challenge” requires that proposals meet strict technical criteria:

 • Process waste in a lunar environment (temperatures from -170°C to 120°C and extreme radiation);